 Figure 2C shows changes in the proportion of articles from each individual DEAL institution that are published in Elsevier journals.
-Patterns broadly reflect those shown in Figures 2A and 2B, with the proportion of articles in Elsevier journals remaining relatively static from 2012-2016, and subsequently declining.
-Interestingly, a small number of DEAL institutions appear to publish 100% of their articles in Elsevier journals - upon inspection we find that these reflect institutions with extremely low publication volumes (<10 articles in a given year).
+Patterns broadly reflect those shown in Figures 2A and 2B, with the proportion of articles in Elsevier journals remaining relatively static from 2012 to 2016, and subsequently declining.
+Interestingly, a small number of DEAL institutions appear to publish 100% of their articles in Elsevier journals-upon inspection we find that these reflect institutions with extremely low publication volumes (<10 articles in a given year).
+A similar picture can be seen on the other side of the spectrum: DEAL institutions with 0% of articles in Elsevier journals tend to have low total numbers of publications in that year (<5 articles).
+However, there are some exceptions of DEAL institutions with up to 59 publications in a year, of which none are published in Elsevier journals.
+The majority of these institutions are Max Planck Institutes, or other nonuniversity research institutions with a focus in Physics or other Natural and Computer Sciences.
 Figure 2D shows the total number of Elsevier versus non-Elsevier articles published by DEAL institutions aggregated over the entire time period 2012-2020.
 Results show general consistency in the proportion of articles published in Elsevier journals between large and small institutions; however, institutions of similar sizes also show sizeable variation.
-For example, Charité - University Medicine Berlin and RWTH Aachen University both published on the order of ~16,000 articles between 2012 and 2020, yet only ~24% of articles published by Charité were published in Elsevier journals compared to ~44% by RWTH.
-Such
+For example, Charité-University Medicine Berlin and RWTH Aachen University both published on the order of ~15,000 articles between 2012 and 2020, yet only ~20% of articles published by Charité were published in Elsevier journals compared to $\sim$ 31% by RWTH.
+Such large differences may reflect the different research focuses of individual institutions: For example, Charité has a strong biomedical focus, while RWTH is a technical university with a historically strong focus in natural sciences, technology, and engineering.